PauloRlopez/Web_Scraping/BookList/README.md

 ## Overview

-This script will obtain from Amazon website a list of Python books.
+This script will obtain some python books names and the link to it.
+All from Amazon website.

 ## Result of the Book List